-The term knowledge organization is used here to include processes and systems for organizing and representing Indigenous library and archival materials in all formats—traditional and electronic.
-It includes considerations of Aboriginal cataloguing standards and metadata, broadly defined.
+The term Indigenous Knowledge Organization (IKO) is used here to describe the processes and systems for organizing and representing Indigenous library and archival materials in all formats—traditional and electronic.
+It includes considerations of Indigenous cataloguing standards and metadata, broadly defined.

 "A controlled vocabulary is an established list of standardized terms used for both indexing and retrieval of information.
 An example of a controlled vocabulary is subject headings used to describe library resources."
 (From Libraries and Archives Canada).